derekoda/CS448-NOCAP/README.md

 To install project download flask

 Update---3/5-- 1.3.DO
     Implemented the 'About Us' page.
+Implemented the 'Contact Us' page.
 Added a footer to base page.
 Worked on receiving file objects from POST request.
 Working through how to retrieve them so Manny can scrape them.

 Update---3/4-- 1.2.MH
     Created a base.html: here holds the top nav along with title, scripts, opening and closing tags.
 So